 Flexible working helps employers meet the changing needs of customers and staff.
-Globalisation, a competitive environment and technological advances mean most of us work at times and in places that don’t fit the traditional 9-5 Monday-Friday pattern.
+Globalization, a competitive environment, and technological advances mean most of us to work at times and in places that don’t fit the traditional 9-5 Monday-Friday pattern.

-Employers have a ‘duty of care’ to protect employees from risks to their health and safety, which might include stress caused by long hours or the struggle to balance work and home life.
+Employers have a ‘duty of care’ to protect employees from risks to their health and safety, including stress caused by long hours or the struggle to balance work and home life.
 It’s important for managers to consider what flexible adjustments might be made to support staff who need to combine work with caring responsibilities.

 Promoting flexible working hours to your staff makes good business sense and offers a lot of benefits:

 - Improved cost-effectiveness and efficiency, savings on overheads or less downtime for machinery